bytemaster/Boost.DynamicAny/README.md

 The boost::any_ref class provides a generic reference that automatically casts to reference types.
 You can also get a pointer to the object and have it return NULL if the type is wrong.

+This class is supposed to be a type-safe alternative to void*, typesafety comes at the cost of dynamic_cast<>.

     #include <boost/any_ref.hpp>

     using boost::any_ref;